-Figure 6 compares energy savings between the MIPS-CSL chip and a MIPS-based ASIC design.
+Figure 6 compares energy savings between the MIPS-CSL chip and MIPS-based ASIC design.
 These results represent the average energy required for the eight Powerstone benchmarks in Table 1.
-You might notice that the magnitude of energy is far smaller than in Figures 3 and 4.
-This is due to the use of 0.18micron rather than 0.25- or 0.35-micron technology, and also to the noninclusion of peripheral components.
+You might notice that the magnitude of energy is far smaller in Tables 2 and 3.
+This is due to the use of 0.18-micron rather than 0.25or 0.35-micron technology, and also to the noninclusion of peripheral components.)
 As we mentioned earlier, using the CSL yields energy savings of 25%.
 If we simply replace the CSL with an ASIC coprocessor version of the hardware, the average energy savings increases to 33%.
 However, this assumes that we use the same interconnect.
 Because ASIC interconnects can be more efficient, we also show data based on the assumption that the power for the ASIC interconnect is half that for the CSL.
 In this case, the average energy savings increases to 53%.